resbaz/nectar-cloud-lessons/Lessons/Lesson_VII/Lesson_VII.md

 **Answer B**

 Yes, she can.
-Her key is on the image, so she can access it.
+Her key is on the image under the ubuntu user, so she can access it.

 -- *Slide* --